I was wearing:

 You can also probably manage to get away with some drink tickets that you can redeem at the nightclub’s bar.
 Also, try not to be greedy with promoters, as they try to give you what they can, but it’s fair to ask if there is an open bar or drink tickets available for the group.
 Beware: drink tickets oftentimes offer only cheap alcohol, so if you get hangovers from brands like Absolut vodka, try not to be greedy with those drink tickets.

 This time around, our friend Carlos Reyes got us into XS Nightswim for free to see my favorite DJ, Kygo, and also gave us several drink tickets to run and play with.
 On top of that, hanging out with a few other promoters at the nightclub gave us the chance to get other drinks and shots, since they were able to ask the bartender to serve us whatever we wanted.
 Nothing better than getting drunk and having a good time for free.
-Just remember to tip!
-A general rule of thumb is 20% gratuity for the bottles you drink.

 Make sure to get your promoter’s contact information and keep in touch with them for your next visit to Vegas.
 Since most of the hotels are owned by one company, promoters can more than likely get you into different nightclubs, not just the same one.